SubnauticaModding/QModManager/README.md

 ### Mac Users

-Refer to the README.md in the `QModManagerMac` folder for installation instructions.
+Refer to the README.md in the `Mac Installation` folder for installation instructions.